ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 - [Process View](#process-view-)
 ## 1. Login [**[↑]**](#table-of-contents)
 ### 1.1 Login
-The portal allows user to provide the credential to login.
-Based on country, single factor or multi-factor credentials (For example, Password, OTP, Fingerprint, iris etc.) are configured.
-The system validates the provided credentials and the user's role.
-On successful validation, the system allows user to proceed further.

-If X number (X number is configurable) of unsuccessful attempts are made to login, then user account will be locked and a respective notification will be sent to the user.
-If the user account is locked, the system allows the relevant user or super admin to unlock the user account.
+The Admin Portal integrates with the Keycloak IAM to provide Login facility.
+When an Administrator tries to access the Homepage or any page on the Admin portal through a browser, the portal detects if the Administrator is already logged-in or not.
+If not, the system re-directs the Administrator to the Keycloak Administrator Interface (UI) which requests the Administrator for his/her Username and Password.
+After getting the credentials, KeyCloak verifies the Administrator’s credentials and Role.
+It also validates whether the Administrator is not deactivated.
+After successful validation of the credentials, the system then re-directs the Administrator to the page he/she tries to access initially.

 For more details, please refer to [Reset Password](#23-reset-password-).